 Globally, many manufacturing companies are expanding to new horizons and diversifying their operations, thanks to the advent of the Industry 4.0 revolution.
 Rapid transformation is taking place in the technology forefront, and cloud computing plays a pivotal role in bringing about this change.
 According to Gartner, “Cloud computing is a style of computing in which scalable and elastic IT-enabled capabilities are delivered as a service using Internet technologies.”

-Cloud computing services offer the following benefits for modern manufacturing practices.
-It:
+Cloud Computing Services offer the following benefits for modern manufacturing practices:

 - Enables access to real-time information, anytime.

 - It offers on-demand services that are highly flexible and scalable.

 - Increases the ability to manage new customer demands, proactively.

 - Facilitates easy integration with other applications, and offers seamless transmission of data between them.

 - Helps managers and top leadership to connect across system boundaries and physical locations.

 A TBR report states that “Agile manufacturers are planning to move their mission-critical applications to the cloud while citing security, integration, and performance as factors”.

 Cloud computing services can be deployed as Software as a Service (SaaS), Platform as a Service (PaaS), or Infrastructure as a Service (IaaS).
 Initially, the manufacturing industry leveraged cloud computing to improve primary processes such as warehouse and quality management.
 It is also being utilized to drive paperless workplaces, thanks to the high connectivity it provides.